Demián Flores: Artistry

-He says much of the juxtaposition comes from his upbringing first in more traditional Juchitán and later in cosmopolitan Mexico City, both of which figure in his identity.
+He says much of the juxtaposition comes from his upbringing first in the traditional town of Juchitán and later in cosmopolitan Mexico City, both of which figure in his identity.
 One example this mixed identity are works and exhibitions which have mixed the various sports he played, from baseball and talavi in Juchitán to soccer and a game called bolillo in Mexico City.
 His mixed background allows him to move fluidly as an artist between images that are pre-Hispanic and modern, rural and urban, indigenous and pop culture.
 One of his focuses is the rescue and reinterpretation of Zapotec traditions to make them more contemporary.